theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

 **Zenodo** accepts:

+- **Zenodo URL**
+  Stores only the base address of the repository.
+Use this when you plan to link a draft deposition later.

 - **Deposition URL**
-  Must be a draft deposition.
-Files are uploaded directly to the specified record.
+  Must be an existing draft deposition.
+Files are uploaded directly to this dataset.

+!!! note

+    OnDemand Loop cannot create Zenodo datasets through the interface.
+Create the draft deposition on Zenodo and supply its URL here.

 !!! warning